 This project uses spatial computing to explore opportunities for visualizing complex temporal data sets in an immersive environment.

-In a two-week collaborative sprint with Informationart, Glowbox built a dynamic tool that allows the client to investigate ways to map time-based network data in three-dimensional space, easily update and add to the data and export the results to two-dimensional media (as video and print-quality images) for sharing and presenting.
+In a two-week collaborative sprint, Glowbox built a dynamic tool that allows the client to investigate ways to map time-based network data in three-dimensional space, easily update and add to the data and export the results to two-dimensional media (as video and print-quality images) for sharing and presenting.

 In the spirit of enabling ongoing iteration and discovery beyond our two-week engagement, we used a Google Sheet as a database.
 This keeps the content management lightweight and easy to update and gives the client flexibility to add records as needed.